Discount Pricing Strategy Pros, Cons & When To Use It

 3. Improve your marketing segmentation

 You can get more out of your customers by improving your marketing segmentation.
 With this, you need to understand the trigger features and value propositions of your customers.
 Furthermore, your marketing messages need to be deeper and more specific.
-If you’re selling to a niche customer, value will be different amongst different size companies, locations, and incomes.
+If you’re selling to a niche customer, the value will be different amongst different size companies, locations, and incomes.

 Does ProfitWell recommend discount pricing?